markheath/globoticket-dapr/README.md

 # Dapr Fundamentals GloboTicket Demo Application

 This application is intended to demonstrate the basics of using Dapr to build a microservices application.
+It is the demo project for the Pluralsight Dapr 1 Fundamentals course, by Mark Heath.

-It is based on the demo application in the Pluralsight Microservices in ASP.NET Core learning path
+This version of the code is using Dapr 1.6

 ## Running the app locally
 The recommended way for running locally is to use self-hosted mode (option 1).
 I have also managed to get it running in Docker Compose, although that option has not been tested so much.